Dm4rt/sudoku_ocr_final_project/README.txt

 -----------------------------------------
 In order to run the sofware

 1. Build the C++ Solver - Compile the C++ code using OpenCV.
 Just type "make all" in your terminal while in the project directory.

 2. Install Flask - Make sure Flask is installed: pip install flask should do thet trick

 3. Run the App
-From the main directory just type "pythong3 app,py" to run the app Then you should be able to visit http://127.0.0.1:8080 or in your browser.
+From the main directory just type "pythong3 app.py" to run the app Then you should be able to visit http://127.0.0.1:8080 or in your browser.

+4. There are sample images in the /sampleImages folder of the repo.
+These have been tested by me and give the best results

 -----------------------------------------